monkemon/karRubik/README.md

 ### Notes
 - **always turn off the gui before exitting**
 - after exit there will be some memory leak warnings caused by sdl2
+- making the cube 200x200x200 and performing 30 random moves on it creates literal peak of art (and a torture for your CPU 😉)